Equat-ion/Permutations/README.md

 ### Requirements

-- Python 3.10+
+- Python 3.10+ and its inbuilt modules
-- `cryptography` library
-- `PyQt6`, `PyGObject`, or other UI libraries depending on the frontend you choose.

 ### Installation